PyEllips/pyElli/README.md

 Python implementation of Berreman's 4x4 matrix method.

+This is the git repository for the source code of Berreman4x4.
 See [documentation](http://github.com/downloads/Berreman4x4/Berreman4x4/documentation.pdf) for more information.

-Organization web page is http://Berreman4x4.github.com
+The front web page is http://Berreman4x4.github.com (GitHub Organization web page).

 --
-Copyright (C) 2012 Olivier Castany
+Copyright (C) 2012-2013 Olivier Castany

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by